Difference-restriction algebras of partial functions: axiomatisations and representations: Complete representability

 \section{Complete representability}

 In this section we discuss complete representations of $\{-, \rest\}$-algebras and investigate the axiomatisability of the class of completely representable algebras.

-The next two definitions apply to any function from a poset $\cP$ to a poset $\cQ$.
-So in particular, these definitions apply to representations of Boolean algebras as fields of sets as well as to representations of $\{ -, \rest\}$-algebras by partial functions, where a representation of a Boolean algebra is viewed as an embedding into a full powerset algebra, and a representation of a $\{ -, \rest\}$-algebra is viewed as an embedding into the algebra of all partial functions on the base.
-Since it is mainly these two cases we will be concerned with in this section, we will represent meets and joins in~$\cP$ by~$\meet$ and~$\join$ respectively and meets and joins in~$\cQ$ by~$\bigcap$ and~$\bigcup$ respectively, using subscripts if it is necessary to be more precise about which poset we are in.
+The next two definitions may apply to any function from a poset $\cP$ to a poset $\cQ$.
+So in particular, these definitions apply to representations of Boolean algebras as fields of sets and to representations of subtraction algebras or difference--restriction algebras as algebras of partial functions, where a representation of a Boolean algebra is viewed as an embedding into a full powerset algebra $\mathcal P (X)$, and a representation of a subtraction algebra or difference--restriction algebra is viewed as an embedding into the algebra of all partial functions~$\mathcal P\mathcal F(X)$ on some set~$X$.
+Since these are the only cases we are concerned with in this section, and since existing meets/joins in both $\mathcal P(X)$ and $\mathcal P\mathcal F(X)$ are given by intersections/unions, we will represent meets and joins in~$\cP$ by~$\meet$ and~$\join$ respectively and meets and joins in~$\cQ$ by~$\bigcap$ and~$\bigcup$ respectively, using subscripts if it is necessary to be more precise about which poset we are in.

 \begin{definition} A function $h: \cP \to \cQ$ is \defn{meet complete} if, for every nonempty subset~$S$ of~$\algebra{P}$, if $\meet S$ exists, then so does $\bigcap h[S]$ and

 \end{definition}

 \begin{definition} A function $h: \cP \to \cQ$ is \defn{join complete} if, for every subset~$S$ of~$\algebra{P}$, if $\join S$ exists, then so does $\bigcup h[S]$ and